 - The outcome is uncertain

 - We feel judged based on the outcome

 When preparing for the contests that make up our biggest moments of the season, our primary job as leaders is to help players manage the feelings of pressure and eradicate fear.
-We want our players to feel free and attack the challenge.
+We want our players to feel free, solve problems and attack the challenge.

 The first step to this, as explained by sport psychologist, Dr. Adam Naylor is for coaches to learn how to control their emotions.

 Humans can feel the emotional state of others within close proximity.
 How often have you seen a coach lose composure on the bench and then the players display destructive behavior soon after?
 Attitude and emotion are contagious and our ability to model positive and controlled behavior is where we need to begin.

 In my Coaching Project podcast, I connect with Dr. Adam Naylor, a high performance expert, with over 2 decades of expertise in the NHL, NBA, MLB, UFC, Tennis and golf.
 We dive into the impact of pressure, challenge, and stress.
 Listen below, on Apple, or on Spotify.

 If you enjoyed this blog post, subscribe below and I’ll send you my latest ideas directly to your inbox.
 If you know someone who might find value in principles that inspire performance, please share!